marta-opalinska/Tactico/README.md

 // ...

-// Creating haptic device with certain Actuators HapticDevice haptic_band({actuator_ERM_1, actuator_ERM_2, actuator_LRA});
+// Creating a haptic device with certain Actuators HapticDevice haptic_band({actuator_ERM_1, actuator_ERM_2, actuator_LRA});

 // Adding Action and assigning it a "go-forward" name